CodeSmith92/SkateRecs/README.md

 # SkateRecs

 ## Intro
 For most (men's) hockey skates, a person's skate size corresponds to a size of 1.5 less than their shoe size (think dress shoe).
-This program returns skate size, and recommends Bauer and CCM skate models/fit profiles based on foot width (and foot length/width ratio).
+This program returns skate size, and recommends Bauer and CCM skate models/fit profiles based on the user's foot length-to-width ratio.
+The foot_length argument is optional; if not passed, the program will estimate foot_length based on user input for shoe_size.

 ## Setup